JorgeGarciaIrazabal/senv/docs/env.md

 </div>

-A new virtual environment with your project's name, was created along with the windows, macos, and linux lock files in the `venv_locks_dir`.
+A new virtual environment with your project's name, was created along with the windows, macos, and linux lock files in the `env_locks_dir`.

 This can be configured in the pyproject.toml file, [see configure sections](#Configure your virtual environments)